algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 - Impact:
   - In case the team wanted new hardware modules and considering the delivery time and the short amount of time for this project, they would probably not arrive in time.
 - Solution:
-  - The best solution would be to command them the earliest in the project or to simply avoid breaking anything.
+  - The best solution would be to order them earlier during the project or to simply avoid breaking anything.

 #### Assumptions